- LoginAccess your ApplicationOr learn more about our programmes and applyAccess MyINSEAD

 Yes.
 At the moment we do not support offline access of content so you will need to have access to the Internet whenever you want to access the programme content.

 Yes.
-Core module and elective content of the programme is available to you up to 6 months from the beginning of the programme.
+Core module and elective content of the programme is available to you up to 6 months from the graduation date.

 Application and Payment Process

 Similar to our face-to-face programmes, we have an application and admission process in place for Lead the Future to ensure a diverse and motivated group of participants for a rich learning experience.
 It is important for all participants that the programme brings together different profiles of leaders with different experiences, professional expertise and business responsibility.
-Visit the Participant Profile page to discover typical LEAD profiles.
+Visit the Participant Profile page to discover typical Lead the Future profiles.

 The application form asks prospective participants questions around their professional background and motivations to join the programme.
-It also requests the submission of a mandatory reference via the company application form or self-funded application form.
+It also requests the submission of an optional reference via the company application form or self-funded application form.
 Admissions are granted on a first-come, first-served basis, taking into consideration the applicant’s fit for the programme, their learning objectives, potential contribution to the programme and the diversity within the class.

 We recommend that you submit your completed application as early as possible to avoid disappointment.
 The admissions committee will review your application and advise you on the outcome as soon as possible.